 Find all these activities included in this pack:

 If you are looking to learn more about this skill or find more activities- take a look at my Counting Principles blog post.
 I take a deep dive into it!
 These Pick it!
 Build it!
 Write it! activities are another great way to work on counting skills.

 You can also learn more about how I run my math centers- I wrote a post about Everything You Need to Know About Math Centers.

-Which one of these activities is your favorite?
-Do your students have a favorite math manipulative?
+Which one of these activities is your favourite?
+Do your students have favourite math manipulative?
 Let me know in the comments!